 We heard a quick series of shots, followed by screams.
 Men began yelling incoherently; the deck above sounded like a herd of cattle was scurrying to find cover.

 “Captain,” said Rynag-tai.
 “Let me and Fan go topside.
 I think I can pick the lock to the armory.
 The military won’t be watching us.
 They’re probably all on deck!”

-Another round of shots sounded out.
+Another round of shots.
 Like before, they were immediately followed by screams and more thumping about as people sought cover.

 “Something’s wrong,” said Crissah, glaring up at the ceiling from the wholly inadequate protection beneath her hammock.
 “They’re not on deck.
 Those shots ...”